gabrielmscampos/introduction-to-rust/README.md

 Repository dedicated to learn Rust following [rust book](https://doc.rust-lang.org/stable/book/).

+The main idea is not read the entire book in one go, a very detailed introduction to the basic concepts can be found until chapter 10.

 ## Cargo & VCS

 Cargo is Rust’s build system and package manager, whenever we want to start a rust project we can run `cargo new <name>`.
 This will automatically generate a rust project boilerplate using git version control system (VCS), since all files will be stored in this repository we can skip vcs creation using `cargo new <name> --vcs none`.